 Optimal Control for Voice, Video, and Data Services

-Figure 1.
-Cisco Catalyst 4500 Series Switches for Metro Ethernet Networks
+Figure 1 shows the portfolio of Cisco Catalyst 4500 Series Switches for Metro Ethernet networks.

 The Ethernet Advantage In Access Network

 Because of the cost, speed, and flexibility advantages of Ethernet, service providers are considering Metro Ethernet as a connectivity option for their business and residential customers.
 Enterprise customers are asking providers to standardize on Ethernet as the User-Network Interface (UNI) everywhere on their networks to reduce expenses.
 Ethernet is familiar to enterprise customers and their IT staffs.
 It can scale to deliver bandwidth up to 1 Gbps to support demanding applications, and its bandwidth can be tailored to deliver performance that meets the needs of specific business applications.
 Providers of residential Internet, voice over IP (VoIP), and video services can also take advantage of this flexibility using advanced security and rich QoS capabilities delivered on the Cisco Catalyst 4500 Series through sophisticated control features of Cisco IOS® Software and specialized hardware.
 Whether in FTTx access or aggregation, Ethernet technology offers the most effective transport for service requirements today and in the future.
 By offering Ethernet-based services that can support more advanced applications, service providers can differentiate their offerings from competitors, increase their profit margins, and improve their revenue potential over the long term.

 The Cisco Catalyst 4500 Series provides FTTx access networks, optimal control from managing networks to subscriber security and service differentiation.
 The Cisco Catalyst 4500 Series delivers this control with the following: